 The IPinCH Project

-I am currently the director of the major international research initiative "Intellectual Property Issues in Cultural Heritage: Theory, Practice, Policy" co-developed with Dr. Julie Hollowell (Indiana University) and Dr. Kelly Bannister (University of Victoria) and funded by SSHRCs MCRI program.
-Our team of 50 scholars and 25 partnering organizations is working to explore and facilitate fair and equitable exchanges of knowledge relating to archaeology.
-We are concerned with the theoretical, ethical, and practical implications of commodification, appropriation, and other flows of knowledge about the past, and with how these may affect communities, researchers, and other stakeholders.
+From 2008-2016 I directed the major international research initiative "Intellectual Property Issues in Cultural Heritage: Theory, Practice, Policy" co-developed with Dr. Julie Hollowell (Indiana University) and Dr. Kelly Bannister (University of Victoria) and funded by SSHRCs MCRI program.
+Our team of 50 scholars and 25 partnering organizations worked to explore and facilitate fair and equitable exchanges of knowledge relating to archaeology.
+The project was concerned with the theoretical, ethical, and practical implications of commodification, appropriation, and other flows of knowledge about the past, and with how these may affect communities, researchers, and other stakeholders.
+In 2013, the IPinCH project was awarded the inaugural “Partnership Award” by the Social Sciences and Humanities Research Council of Canada.
 Please visit our web site to learn more the project and opportunities for student fellowships and training.

 2019–2021 Co-Principal Investigator, “The Ethics of Studying Indigenous North American Ancient DNA: Moving from Theories to Practices.”
 (Chip Colwell, PI).
 National Science Foundation. http://www.adnaethics.org

 2018–2022 Co-Applicant and head of North American team, “International Research Network for Indigenous Studies and Cultural Diversity” (Hirofumi Kato, PI).
 Core-to-Core Program Advanced Research Network funded by Japan Society for the Promotion of Science. https://iris.cais.hokudai.ac.jp

 Advisory Boards: Heritage and Society; Journal of the Archaeological Society of South Australia; Indigenous Archaeologies book series (Routledge); American Antiquity (2012-2015)